platformsh/platformsh-docs/docs/src/configuration/services/vault.md

 ### Get the right URL

-The `$PLATFORM_RELATIONSHIPS` environment variable also contains the information you need to construct a URL for contacting the Vault service: the `host` and `port`.
+The `$PLATFORM_RELATIONSHIPS` environment variable also contains the information you need to construct a URL for contacting the Vault KMS: the `host` and `port`.

 Assign it to a variable as follows: